TarunGoly99/MyProfile/README.md

 # Tarun Goud Golyalla

 ## About Me
-📊 Aspiring Data Analyst | Master's in Data Science, NJIT | Passionate about turning complex data into actionable insights.
+📊 Aspiring Data Scientist | Master's in Data Science, NJIT | Passionate about turning complex data into actionable insights.

 🔍 Currently focused on using data to drive decision-making and innovation.
 Open to opportunities that allow me to contribute to data-driven strategies.